Arkansas Headwaters Recreation Area

 Leadville to Buena Vista

 The river below Leadville formed when ancient glacial dams broke, scattering huge boulders across the river bottom.
-Below Granite, the river changes dramatically as it flows into a narrow canyon that is home to Pine Creek rapids (Class V–VI).
-Below Pine Creek, the Arkansas offers boaters technically challenging (Class III–IV) water to Buena Vista.
+Below Granite, the river changes dramatically as it flows into a narrow canyon that is home to Pine Creek Rapid (Class V–VI).
+Below Pine Creek in the Numbers and Fractions sections, the Arkansas offers boaters technically challenging (Class III–IV) whitewater to Buena Vista.

 A group of rafters